Vorticode/solarite/docs/index.md

 list.render();
 ```

-## How it works
+## Under the Hood: How Solarite Works

-Suppose you're looping over an array of 10 objects and printing them to a list or table:
+Understanding how Solarite works internally can help you write more efficient components and debug issues more effectively.

+### Efficient Rendering Algorithm

+Consider this example where we're rendering a list of tasks:

 ```javascript
 import h from './dist/Solarite.min.js';

 class MyTasks extends HTMLElement {
 	tasks = [];

 	deleteTask(index) {
 		this.tasks.splice(index, 1);
 		this.render();
 	}

 	render() {
 		h(this)`
 		<div>